Employer super issues

 Single touch payroll

-Legislation to implement this change became law on 16 September 2016.
+Legislation25 to implement STP became law on 16 September 2016, effective 1 July 2018.

 From 1 July 2018, employers with 20 or more employees must use STP to report to the ATO:

 - superannuation contributions (made before 1 July 2018)

 - withholding payments and amounts withheld from them

 - ordinary time earnings (OTE), and

 From 1 July 2019, all employers, regardless of size must report to the ATO via STP .
 This will be a gradual start, and not all employers will start reporting at the same time.
 See the ATO web page 'About Single Touch Payroll'26 for more information.